Research Ethics and Author Usage Policies

 Submissions should include a conflict of interest disclosure of any financial and material support for the submission.
 This disclosure can be made in the cover letter provided with the submission.
 Any financial interests the authors may have in entities that have an interest in the information contained in the submission, including employment, grants, consulting work, honoraria, royalties, expert testimony, or stock ownership.
 Disclosure of potential conflicts of interest will not prevent the submission from being considered for publication.
 This journal follows the ICMJE recommendations for guidance concerning conflicts of interest.

 Prior to publication in the HCA Healthcare Journal of Medicine, all authors of an accepted manuscript are required to submit a conflict of interest form detailing any potential conflicts or competing interests.

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to HCA Healthcare Journal of Medicine, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at HCA Healthcare Journal of Medicine.
 If you have concerns about the submission terms for HCA Healthcare Journal of Medicine, please contact the journal team.

 Plagiarism and Text Reuse

 Manuscripts submitted to the HCA Healthcare Journal of Medicine must be original, with content that isn't under consideration for another journal.
-Articles will be checked for plagiarism using iThenticate prior to being accepted for publication.
+Articles will be checked for plagiarism using iThenticate upon submission.
 The editors reserve the right to judge potentially plagiarized or reused content on a case-by-case basis; editors may reject a submission without the option to resubmit.